-Using the Basic ACT!
+Using the ACT!
 Reports

-- ▶ Getting to know the basic ACT! reports
+- ▶ Getting to know the ACT! reports

-- ► Running an ACT! report
+- ▶ Running ACT! reports

-- Printing calendars and labels
+- ▶ Printing calendars, address books, and labels

-- ▶ Making a Quick Report
+- ► Making a Quick Report

+- ▶ Modifying reports

 fter you build your database, the fun part is sitting back and using it.
-If paper is your game, then ACT! is surely the name - at least of the software that you should be using for any type of reporting.
-Here in this chapter, I discuss the various ACT! reports that are available.
-In Chapter 10, I demonstrate how to design your very own reports.
+If paper is your game, ACT! is surely the name - at least of the software that you should use for any type of reporting.
+In this chapter, I discuss the various ACT! reports that are available.
+I also include basic information on editing report templates.

 In this chapter, I show you everything you always wanted to know about ACT! reports but were afraid to ask.
 After reading this chapter, you'll be familiar with the various reports, know how to run them, and also know techniques for sharing those reports with colleagues.
-You also find out about some of the "non-reports" such as labels, address books and list views that are buried away in some unexpected places.
+You also find out about some of the "non-reports" such as labels, address books, calendars, and list views that are buried in some unexpected places.